Free Consultation: (312) 924-7575

 3. Repetitive motion injuries

 Performing the same task or movement for an extended period can cause your body to suffer from a repetitive motion injury.
 The most common is carpal tunnel syndrome, which occurs most frequently among office workers.
 Chronic back pain is prevalent among laborers who have to carry heavy items.
-Anything that requires you to do the same actions over and over can lead to a repetitive motion injury.
+Anything that requires you to do the same actions over and over daily can lead to a repetitive motion injury.

 4. Occupational injuries